serundeputy/sam-hello-world/tech-comp.md

 select * from users limit 5;
 ```

-4. Write out an aws cli command to retrieve as secret from AWS.
+4. Write out an aws cli command to retrieve an aws secret.